Education, Schooling, and Society (ESS)

 - How does the history of the US educational system contribute to its present form and goals?

-- To what extent does education contribute to the development of the good citizen and the just society that threats all people with dignity and respect?
+- To what extent does education contribute to the development of the good citizen and the just society that treats all people with dignity and respect?

 - To what extent are educational opportunities equitable for all?